Here are some unsolicited messages I received since officially publishing my new website in May 2020…

-I had 3 big whys behind my desire to get good at writing.
+I also had 3 big whys behind my desire to get good at writing.

-- As an entrepreneur, I wanted to be able to influence people’s decision to buy from me with my words.
+- As an entrepreneur, I wanted to be able to influence people with my words.
 I wanted to write good copy.

-- As a musician, I wanted to write lyrics.
+- As a musician, I wanted to be able to write lyrics.

-- As a human being, I wanted to fully express myself without any filters.
+- As a human being, I wanted to be fully expressed.